 What You Should Do

-DO: Sealcoat your driveway.
+Do sealcoat your driveway.
 Sealcoating helps lengthen the life of a driveway.
-A sealcoat should be applied between 90 days to 1 year after paving.
+A sealcoating should be applied between 90 days to 1 year after paving.